rwillians/Stingray/README.md

 // Changing a value using dot notation:
 Stingray::set($someArray, 'client.name', 'Jane Doe');

+/*
-// Create a new key-value to an existent array using dot notation:
+ * Create a new key-value to an existent array using dot notation:
+ * (Notice to add the "true" flag otherwise it will throw an exception
+ * claiming that the required path doesn't exists.)
+ */
 Stingray::set($someArray, 'client.address', 'Some Street, 123', true);
 ```